The dates in this blog post might be outdated. For the most up-to-date information, please consult our UK landing page.

 GVMS is not available at all ports; only border locations using the Goods Vehicle Movement Service to support pre-lodged Customs Controls.
 HMRC has published a list of ports using GVMS.

-GVMS was introduced in January 2021 only for transit movements from the EU and for goods moving from GB to NI.
-From 1 January 2022, GVMS will be in place for all imports and exports at GB port locations which have chosen to use it.
+GVMS was introduced in January 2021 only for transit movements from the EU and for goods moving from GB to NI, and is now in place for all imports and exports at GB port locations which have chosen to use it.
 Border locations receiving goods that are moving into GB from the EU will be able to choose between two models for customs control: the traditional temporary storage model or the new pre-lodgement model.

 On December 15, 2021, HMRC extended staged customs controls for goods moving from the island of Ireland into Great Britain.
 Where pre-lodgement of declarations is required, carriers will not be required to use GVMS or notify HMRC when the vessel or aircraft carrying the goods has embarked for Great Britain.